liberoxp/chpc/README.md

 How to integrate into Houdini environment?
 -----------
-Once this tool can be found in the Python search paths, the simplest way to use it is to open Python shell in Houdini, import **chpc** module, then invoke its **start()** function.
+Once this tool can be found in the Python search paths, user can load it by opening Python shell in Houdini to import **chpc** module, then invoke its **start()** function.
 ```
 import chpc
 chpc.start()